Calculate MAGI for IRMAA and Premium ACA Tax Credits

-The taxable portion of your social security is already in your AGI, what about the non-taxable portion of your social security?
+The taxable portion of your social security is already in your AGI; what about the non-taxable portion of your social security?

 For IRMAA purposes, you don’t include the non-taxable portion of social security for IRMAA.

 Specifically for Premium ACA tax Credits, however, you add back the non-taxable portion of social security!
-This means you probably don’t want to claim social security between 62-65 if you want to get Premium ACA tax Credits.
+This means you probably don’t want to claim social security between 62-65 if you get Premium ACA tax Credits.

 Note that you add back tax-exempt interest and interest from US savings bonds for higher education to both.

-In addition, foreign earned income is also added to both.
+In addition, foreign-earned income is also added to both.
 Please note this is income from wages, not investment income.
 You can still deduct your Foreign Income Credit from your international investments.

 The non-taxable portion of social security is added back for ACA Premium Tax Credits but not for IRMAA.